tiagonmas/ManagerReadme/README.md

 A few times when I would like you to chat with me before making a commitment:

 - Any commitment that requires you to travel outside of your country or internationally.
 Travel is expensive and I want to confirm the reasons we are doing this before we commit.
-- Any project that will be longer than one week, especially if travel is required each week.
-I want to make sure we are doing the right thing for you and optimizing for the right reasons.
-We may adjust the duration as group needs change.
 - Any time you are not sure if you should take something on because of your existing commitments or concerns about being technically ready, or if you have been traveling a lot, let me know and I can help you prioritize.

 I want you to be empowered to make decisions about your projects/activities as much as possible with me serving as a guide.
 I believe everyone on the team is capable and competent and I will treat you accordingly.